jpramosi/geckordp/README.md

 For issues or improvements see [here](https://github.com/jpramosi/geckordp/issues/new).

-For features, I suggest to just ask on the issue tracker.
+Eventually you can also contribute to the project just by asking what do you need (examples, a specific task, features or whether something is feasible) on the issue tracker.
+Often it will also help other users too.

 ## Develop